Revision of March 2013

 Students should consult the UBC Calendar and the IAM website for the descriptions of available graduate and undergraduate courses that might be of interest to them.
 The graduate courses for the upcoming academic term are normally announced a few weeks before the beginning of the term, but the previous year’s course list may also serve as a rough guideline and help in the course selection.
 Students are encouraged to take courses from several departments and should consult their advisors for recommendations.
 Information on suitable courses can be found on the IAM website.

-All students are expected to attend the weekly IAM seminars, and participation at the annual IAM Seminar Retreat is strongly encouraged.
+All students are expected to attend the IAM seminar talks, and participation at the annual IAM Retreat is strongly encouraged.

 All graduate students must follow regulations from the Faculty of Graduate Studies (refer to the UBC Calendar for details).
 There are three options available to a Masters student:

 - 18 credits of course work plus a 12-credit Masters thesis.